Must Visit Places in Delhi

 Other Places to Visit in Delhi

 Raj Ghat in Delhi is an important landmark for India as it is a memorial to the father of our nation, Mahatma Gandhi.
 It used to be the name of a historic ghat of Old Delhi that is Shahjahanabad situated on the banks of Yamuna River.
-Near to it was Raj Ghat Gate of the walled city that opens at Raj Ghat on the banks of Yamuna River and thus later, the memorial area was also started addressed as Raj Ghat.
+Near to it was Raj Ghat Gate of the walled city that opens at Raj Ghat on the banks of Yamuna River and thus later, the memorial area was also started addressed as Raj Ghat and it is one of the best places to visit in east Delhi.
 A black marble platform that symbolizes the spot of Mahatma Gandhi’s cremation happened on 31st January 1948.